jharwell/libra/docs/usage/build-time.rst

          .. versionadded:: 0.8.12

+       Requires :cmake:variable:`LIBRA_ANALYSIS` is true.

    * - ``apidoc``

      - Generate the API documentation.
+Requires :cmake:variable:`LIBRA_DOCS` is true.
 For more details see :ref:`usage/apidoc`.

    * - ``apidoc-check``